Interactions between autoequivalences, stability conditions, and moduli problems: Introduction

-The layout of this paper is as follows. \S2 is an overview of stability conditions on triangulated categories and the inherent group action on their moduli.
-With these preliminaries out of the way, in \S3 we begin our discussion of compatibility between an autoequivalence and a stability condition.
-We draw some easy consequences and begin formulating properties that we can expect compatible autoequivalences to have.
-These basic properties give the criterion in Theorem \ref{stable_preserving}, and the section is concluded with the proof of Theorem \ref{stable_preserving}. \S4 contains a review of basic terminology and results about $\bderive{\E_n}$ and the theory of integral transforms.
-With the terminology set, in \S5 we use Theorem \ref{stable_preserving} to construct strongly compatible autoequivalences of $\bderive{\E_n}$, study basic properties of the group they generate, and use them to understand aspects of the stability condition $(Z_{cl}, \s{P}_{cl})$: the compactification of the moduli of stable objects of a given phase, and number of phases for a given $n$.
+The layout of this paper is as follows. \S\ref{background_chapter} is an overview of stability conditions, the inherent group action on their moduli, and integral transforms.
+With these preliminaries out of the way, in \S\ref{compatible_chapter} we begin our discussion of compatibility between an autoequivalence and a stability condition.
+We show some easy consequences of the definitions and begin formulating properties that we can expect compatible autoequivalences to have.
+These basic properties give the criterion in Theorem \ref{stable_preserving}, and the section is concluded with the proof of Theorem \ref{stable_preserving}. \S\ref{n-gons_chapter} contains a review of basic terminology and results about $\bderive{\E_n}$.
+With the terminology set, in \S\ref{gamma_chapter} we use Theorem \ref{stable_preserving} to construct compatible autoequivalences of $\bderive{\E_n}$, study basic properties of the group they generate.
+Lastly, in \S\ref{applications_chapter} we use our compatible autoequivalences to understand aspects of the stability condition $(Z_{cl}, \s{P}_{cl})$: the compactification of the moduli of stable objects of a given phase, and number of phases for a given $n$.